voxeet/voxeet-sdk-ios/README.md

 ```

 You can also pass some optionals parameters when you create a conference such as `conferenceAlias` (examples: ["conferenceAlias": "myCustomConferenceAlias", "conferenceType": "standard", "metadata": ...]).
-Those parameters are specifics to a conference (not to be confused with userInfos for a user).
+Those parameters are specifics to a conference (not to be confused with userInfo for a user).

 ```swift
 VoxeetSDK.shared.conference.create(parameters: ["conferenceAlias": "myCustomConferenceAlias", "conferenceType": "standard", "metadata": ...], success: { (json) in